-After November 28, 1998 but A retired member is allowed to leave all or a portion of their DROP prior to July 1, 2001 account in the System.
-These accounts are credited every calendar account in the System.
+A retired member is allowed to leave all or a portion of their DROP account in the System.
 These accounts are credited every calendar year with the 30-year Treasury bond rate as of June of the preceding year.

 ▶ After July 1, 2001 The interest rate earned on PROP accounts will be the same as the interest rate credited to DROP accounts, including a minimum credited rate of 0%.